Time Warner to spin out its magazine unit

 Magazines have been hit with unprecedented challenges in recent years as people turn to smart phones and tablets to read and advertisers look to other media to place dollars beside print.
 Investors have been pushing Bewkes for years to hive off Time Inc, which is considered a slow growth, mature asset.

-In 2012, revenue at Time Inc, which has more than 100 magazine titles worldwide including its British magazine group IPC, dropped 7 percent to $3.4 billion on declines in advertising and subscription sales.
+In 2012, revenue at Time Inc, which has more than 100 magazine titles worldwide including its British magazine group IPC, dropped 7 percent to $3.4 billion (2.2 billion pounds) on declines in advertising and subscription sales.
 Operating income fell 25 percent in the same period to $420 million.

 By contrast, a decade ago Time Inc's revenue was $5.4 billion while operating income was $881 million.